WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 Here is how to publish your web form using the dedicated Gutenberg block editor:

-To manage form entries, navigate to your WordPress admin dashboard and hover your mouse on WPForms, and click “Entries”.
-There you will see a list of your web form entries from users.
+To manage form entries, navigate to your WordPress admin dashboard, hover your mouse over WPForms, and click “Entries.”
+You will then see a list of your web form entries from users.

 This is also one of the Pro license features in WPForms.
 Users on the Lite version can’t see their form entry info.